OverTicked/jogoraid/README.md

 open source, so easy to customize that you don't have to know code

+don't forget to leave a star if this worked nicely

 ## installation and setting up

 - download [ahk v1.1](https://www.autohotkey.com/) → download → v1.1